Pelmen323/Kaiserreich_Autotests/README.md

 - missing global flags test (finds all global flags that are not set but checked)
 - cleared global flags test (finds all global flags that are not set but cleared)

+*Ideas tests:*
+- unused ideas test (finds all ideas that are set but never checked)

 *Localization tests*
 - localization files typo check (parses loc files and finds commonly misspelled words, as well as prints correct variant)
 - localization files syntax violations